 Horace Walpole TO RICHARD BENTLEY, ESQ.
 Strawberry Hill, September 18, 1755.

 Tony is a retired teacher.
 He is a volunteer at The Geffrye Museum in Shoreditch, where he gives tours of the almshouses.
-He enjoys writing his blog which covers any subject he feels strongly about.
+Tony enjoys writing his blog which covers subjects he feels strongly about.

-Tony also writes posts about the world of Jane Austen for other blogs world wide.
+Tony also writes posts about the world of Jane Austen for Austen blogs world wide.